Find out how you can get involved in our research by visiting our Getting Involved pages.

 People with lived experience of Bipolar working with researchers at Spectrum have produced a multi-media recovery toolkit.
 The toolkit, contains an animation on what we mean by recovery, a Personal Recovery e-Booklet that can be referred to at any time and video narratives from service users and a clinician.
 In these you will discover personal and research information on personally focused recovery.

 This is intended to provide accessible information on the topic of personal recovery and to promote discussion with clinicians and relatives.
 Understanding other people’s recovery journeys may help people develop and own their own.

 REACT is the Relatives Education And Coping Toolkit.
 REACT offers information, videos, and top tips to relatives or friends supporting someone experiencing difficulties linked with psychosis or bipolar disorder.
-You can visit the free online toolkit.

 Study with us